Netball Is Just Like Basketball. Except That It Isn’t.

 2) The Teams: There are 7 players per team instead of 5.
 Basketball has 3 positions: Center, Forward and Guard.
 Netball has 7: Goal Shooter, Goal Attack, Wing Attack, Center, Wing Defense, Goal Defense, and Goal Keeper.

 Unfortunately, no one thought of giving me a quick lesson on Netball rules before the game started.
 I had 7 whistles on me in the 1st quarter alone.
 The only reason that I wasn’t benched by my team is that we had zero substitute players available.
-It was decided in the 2nd quarter that I should probably just stand in the other team’s way and to try not to move too much.
-If this had been little league baseball, I was the kid picked last for the team and told to stay out of people’s way in left field.
+It was decided in the 2nd quarter that I should probably just stand and to try not to move too much.

-Our opponents could not have been so great at Netball, by the way.
-We only lost by 1 point at 21-20 in the last few minutes of the game.
+We lost by 1 point at 21-20 in the last few minutes of the game.